45 Years of Service

 In 1994 St. Aidan’s House Society expanded its’ service provision to include treatment foster care services.
 Over the years the scope of the foster care program has changed however the high level of service has been maintained.

 In 2004 St. Aidan’s House Society was asked to take on a Family Visitation Program.
-This program continued to be successfully delivered by the Agency until 2007 when Children’s Services chose to bring this service back ‘in house’ as a cost saving measure.
+This program continued to be successfully delivered by the Agency until 2007.

 In 2013 a strategic path for the expansion of St. Aidan’s Society, which would leverage but not limit St. Aidan’s historic strength within child and family services, was accepted by the Board of Directors.
+Recognizing the increased need for Community connectedness the Community Projects portfolio was created and the McMurray All Connected (MAC) Community Calendar was launched.
+This, together with the revived current emphasis on the social/shared profit sector nationally and locally, positions an expanded St. Aidan’s right at the interface of current social need and urgency.
 This, together with the revived current emphasis on the social/shared profit sector nationally and locally, positions an expanded St. Aidan’s right at the interface of current social need and urgency.

-Those of us at St. Aidan’s House Society realize that we need to continually look towards our vision for the future.
-While a small organization, our present and future aims are always the wellness of individuals and the betterment of the community.
+Those of us at St. Aidan’s Society realize that we need to continually look towards our vision for the future.
+We are a small organization, our present and future aims are always the wellness of individuals and the betterment of the community.

 Redpoll Centre @ Shell Place